 Always use a sharps container for the disposal of lancets or needles and never resheath a needle.

 If the patient is infected with HIV, the overall risk is 1 in 300.
 Therefore, of every 300 healthcare workers who prick or cut themselves with an instrument covered with HIV-positive blood, one person will become infected with HIV.
 With the correct use of antiretroviral prophylaxis this risk is reduced by 80%.
 The risk of infection is greatest if the child has AIDS or has recently been infected with HIV (because the child will have a high viral load).
 It is also higher if prophylaxis is not given correctly.

 No prophylaxis is needed with blood contact with intact skin.
 However with non-intact skin (cuts or open sores), mucosa (eye or mouth), superficial (sharp) or deep (needle) injury prophylaxis is needed.
-Every effort must be made to start prophylaxis within two hours of exposure.
-If possible, start prophylaxis as soon as possible.
+Every effort must be made to start prophylaxis as soon as possible, up to 72 hours after exposure.
 Treatment is given orally for 28 days.

 AZT is no longer used as it often makes the healthcare worker feel nauseous and unwell.
 It is important to take the full course of drugs.
 Usually an HIV screening test is done on the healthcare worker to exclude previous infection before prophylaxis is started.
 An HIV screening test six weeks after exposure will indicate whether the prophylaxis has been effective or not.
 This is often repeated after a further six weeks.